JeroldLi/learngit/readme.txt

 git is an free software
-I am learning how to use is
+I am learning how to use it
+oops, i found a fault and now i changed it so let's comit an new one.